 As well as releasing juveniles, the females are also released back into the wild.
 Schemes such as juvenile releasing, together with an increase in the legal minimum landing size to 87mm, has steadily helped improve the local lobster stocks over the last decade.

 The European Lobster is a crustacean, a group which also includes the following: crabs, prawns, shrimps, sand hoppers, squat lobsters, crayfish, crawfish and barnacles.
 These invertebrates are distinguished by their extremely hard outer shell that protects all the soft internal tissues.

 The European lobster is usually a blue/black colour, due to a pigment called astaxanthin in its shell.
 It is this that also turns pink when the lobster is cooked.
 The colour is made from several different parts – blue, red, and yellow pigments.
 Occasionally one or more of these colours can be missing, producing an unusual coloured lobster.
 These can be bright blue, red, calico (yellow and white) or very rarely – albino.

 Lobsters have 10 limbs, the back 8 are used for walking and the front 2 are highly modified into huge claws that can be used for both protection and obtaining food.
 The larger crushing claw with its uneven nutcracker shaped edges is used for breaking open the shells of its prey.
-The slightly smaller cutting claw has a razor sharp edge for slicing.
+The slightly smaller cutting claw has a razor-sharp edge for slicing.
 The red antennae are used to obtain information about the environment.
-The longest pair (longer than the entire body) together with fine hairs along all the limbs, are sensitive to touch and detect vibrations in the water.
+The longest pair (longer than the entire body) together with fine hairs along with all the limbs are sensitive to touch and detect vibrations in the water.
 The 2 smaller pairs can pick up chemical signals in the water.